 Turn right for slower attack.

 - Envelope Decay knob (DEC) - Envelope decay (fade out) for the oscillator.

 - Envelope Shape knob - Changes the envelope shape

 from logarithmic (turn left)

 to linear (turn right).

-- Envelope Release wheel (REL) - Envelope release length of the oscillators
+- Envelope Release knob (REL) - Envelope release length of the oscillators

 (affects both the OSC1 and OSC2).

-- Output Level wheel (MIX) - The output volume of the oscillator.
+- Output Level knob (MIX) - The output volume of the oscillator.
 Higher

 output levels produce hard clipping useful for rim-shot sounds and similar